FAQs

 While generative AI is an exciting advancement for some applications, we do not believe it capable of producing the insightful or creative books a human mind can.

-No. Our authors may use AI to supplement their creative or organizational processes (such as brainstorming or outlining), but we have a strict no-AI policy for a book's content.
+No. We have a strict no-AI policy for a book's content.
 This keeps all our books the product of an actual human mind.

-Note that editing tools do not fall under the definition of generative AI, unless using a feature which writes for you.
+Note that editing tools like grammar or spelling checkers are not generative AI, and are perfectly fine (unless using any new feature which writes for you).

-In short, we don't with absolute certainty.
-It's impossible to be 100% certain, as AI-detection tools are far from perfect, and will likely always remain so without metadata to analyze.
+In short, it's impossible to know with absolute certainty.
+AI-detection tools are far from perfect, and will likely always remain so without metadata to analyze.

-Beyond this, we do test for AI-generated writing through lesser-known methods we cannot divulge.
-While still not perfect, all of these factors combined can paint a high-confidence picture of the author's use or non-use of generative AI.
+Beyond this, we do test for AI-generated writing through both common and uncommon methods.
+All of these factors combined can paint a high-confidence picture of an author's use or non-use of generative AI.

 Parts of the Bible, the U.S. Constitution, and even Lord of the Rings come back as AI-generated with popular detectors.